Texas horned lizard: Behavior

 Although its coloration generally serves as camouflage against predation, when threatened by a predator, a horned lizard puffs up and appears very fat, which causes its body scales to protrude, making it difficult to swallow.
+Horned lizards will also use their horns to stab predators.
 The Texas horned lizard, along with at least three other species of the genus Phrynosoma, also has the ability to squirt an aimed stream of blood from the corners of the eyes and sometimes from its mouth at a distance up to 5 ft.
 They do this by restricting the blood flow leaving the head, thereby increasing blood pressure and rupturing tiny vessels around the eyelids.
 This not only confuses would-be predators, but also the blood is mixed with a chemical that is foul-tasting to canine predators such as wolves, coyotes, and domestic dogs.
 This novel behavior is generally observed to be very effective in defense; however, it appears to have no effect against predatory birds.
+Research has found the elicitation of blood squirting to be context dependent depending on predator type, where canids are the most likely to elicit it.
+They can lose up to 6 percent of their body weight when performing this.